rohit-64bit/facebook_clone/README.md

 Disclaimer : If this clone is used for any type of fishing work then developer are not responsible for any kind of privacy breach.

-Note : This is the development build included with package.json using which we have to
+Note : This is the development build included with package.json using which we have to install all the node modules using npm install command.